Simplest random walk for approximating Robin boundary value problems and ergodic limits of reflected diffusions: Numerical method to approximate reflected SDEs

-We make the following assumptions regarding the boundary $\partial G$ and the coefficients of (\ref{eq:1}). \begin{assumption} The boundary $\partial G$ of domain $ G $ belongs to $C^{4}$. \end{assumption} \begin{assumption} The coefficients $b(t,x)$ and $\sigma(t,x)$ are $C^{1,2}(\bar{Q})$ functions. \end{assumption} If Assumptions \ref{as:3} and \ref{as:2} hold, there exists a unique strong solution to the RSDEs (\ref{eq:1}).
+We make the following assumptions regarding the problem (\ref{eq:1}). \begin{assumption} The boundary $\partial G$ of domain $ G $ belongs to $C^{4}$. \end{assumption} \begin{assumption} The coefficients $b(t,x)$ and $\sigma(t,x)$ are $C^{1,2}(\bar{Q})$ functions. \end{assumption} If Assumptions \ref{as:3} and \ref{as:2} hold, there exists a unique strong solution to the RSDEs (\ref{eq:1}).
 The meaning of existence of unique strong solution is same as given in \cite[p.
 149]{17}.
-We emphasize here that the unique solution of (\ref{eq:1}) exists when $b(t,x)$ and $\sigma(t,x)$ are just Lipschitz continuous in $x$ and the domain $G$ is either a convex polytope or $C^{2}$ smooth \cite{10,11, 12}.
+We note that the unique solution of (\ref{eq:1}) exists when $b(t,x)$ and $\sigma(t,x)$ are just Lipschitz continuous in $x$ and the domain $G$ is either a convex \rf{set} or $C^{2}$ smooth \cite{10,11, 12}.
 Assumptions~\ref{as:3}-\ref{as:2} are used in subsequent sections to prove optimal (highest possible) order of convergence for the proposed algorithm.
 At the same time, we note that the algorithm can be used in practice under weaker assumptions.

 Now, we construct a new algorithm which approximates RSDEs (\ref{eq:1}).
 Let $(t_{0},x) \in Q$.
 We introduce the uniform discretization of the time interval $[t_{0}, T]$ so that $t_{0} < \dots < t_{N}= T$, $ h := (T-t_{0})/N$ and $t_{k+1} = t_{k} + h$.